ykipfer/data_wrangling_testat/README.md

-# Data Wrangling Testat - Pipeline
+# Data Wrangling - Profiling, Pipeline & Visualisation

 ## Description
 This repository contains the pipeline for our data wrangling project.
 The project aims to demonstrate data engineering techniques, including data profiling, data cleaning, transformation, and data visualisations using Python.